Conditions Gonorrhea

 How is gonorrhea treated?

-WIR – Walk in Ruhr, Zentrum für Sexuelle Gesundheit und Medizin (Center for Sexual Health and Medicine) also provides useful information on gonorrhea and other sexually transmitted diseases.
+The WIR – Walk in Ruhr, Center for Sexual Health and Medicine (Zentrum für Sexuelle Gesundheit und Medizin) also provides useful information about gonorrhea and other sexually transmitted infections.

-- Robert-Koch-Institut.
+- Robert Koch-Institut.
 Einführung einer Meldepflicht für N. gonorrhoeae mit verminderter Empfindlichkeit gegenüber Azithromycin, Cefixim oder Ceftriaxon.
 Epidemiologisches Bulletin 2020.
 10: 6–13.
-Aufgerufen am 02.10.2020.

 As at: